Real1tyy/Prisma-Calendar/docs-site/docs/intro.md

 ```

 See Configuration for how to map these property names to your preferences and how to display extra properties inside event chips.

+## Help Shape the Future

+This plugin is under active development and is personally used every day by the developer.
+The goal is to make it the best calendar for Obsidian, and community feedback is crucial.

+Have an idea or a feature request?
+1.  **Open an Issue** on our [GitHub repository](https://github.com/Real1tyy/Prisma-Calendar/issues).
+2.  **Upvote Existing Ideas**: If you see a feature request you'd like, give it a 👍 reaction.

+We prioritize development based on community demand, so your voice helps us build a better calendar for everyone.